vimeo/php-mysql-engine/README.md

 - Temporary variables like `@previous_name := user.name`
 - Validating parser: the query parser will throw exceptions on most invalid SQL Queries, helping protect your production environment from accidental SQL syntax errors

+## Unsupported MySQL features

+This engine does _not_ support [MySQL Stored objects](https://dev.mysql.com/doc/refman/5.6/en/stored-objects.html), which precludes the testing of stored procedures, triggers and views.

 ## Caveat Emptor

 Unlike [Psalm](https://github.com/vimeo/psalm), this package is not designed with a wide audience in mind.
 For a project to really benefit from this library it should already have a large number of unit tests that require a database connection to complete, and the project maintainers must understand the tradeoffs associated with using an unofficial MySQL implementation in their test suite.